proxyxai/xai/pages/docs/content/docs/features/keys.md

 top = false
 +++

-- 与官方 𝑶𝒑𝒆𝒏𝑨𝑰 𝑨𝑷𝑰 一致,完全兼容
+- Fully compatible with the official OpenAI API
-- 超级稳定,独家方案屏蔽大部分 𝑶𝒑𝒆𝒏𝑨𝑰 429/502/503/522 等官方服务不稳定问题
+- Extremely stable, exclusive solutions to block most OpenAI issues such as errors 429/502/503/522
-- 按量计费,与官方各模型费率比例一致
+- Pay-as-you-go pricing, consistent with the official rates for various models
-- 零信任安全设计,即便是我们数据库管理者也无法获取账号 𝒌𝒆𝒚 信息
+- Zero trust security design, ensuring that even our database administrators cannot access account key information